 At Gjástykki I saw lava which looked like a dinosaur egg - one of the eggs was open and inside it was filled with the most vibrant lava colours - it looked like a piñata :) Lava never ceases to amaze me and I was so happy to be able to visit Gjástykki at last.

-Gjástykki can be visited with a guide on a tour called the Wilderness Lava Walk from Lake Mývatn.
-I joined this tour and have written a special travel-blog with a lot more information and photos a Unique Lava Walk through the Colourful Lava Field at Gjástykki in North-Iceland.
+I joined a guided tour of Gjástykki and have written a special travel-blog with a lot more information and photos: Unique Lava Walk through the Colourful Lava Field at Gjástykki in North Iceland.

-I have added several travel-blogs on the Mývatn area:
+I have added several travel-blogs about the Mývatn area: